NYCPlanning/Geosupport-UPG/docs/appendices/appendix02.md

 ## <span id="apppendix02.01"><center>IMPORTANT MSW / COW ANNOUNCEMENT</center></span>
-## <span id="apppendix02.02"><center>SUPPORT FOR MSW WORK AREAS IS ENDING AS OF JANUARY 1, 2020</center></span>
+## <span id="apppendix02.02"><center>SUPPORT FOR MSW WORK AREAS ENDED ON JANUARY 1, 2020</center></span>

-**As of January 1, 2020, Mainframe-Specific Work Areas (MSWs) will no longer be supported.**    **Also, as of Version 19.3, <u>COW Work Areas are no longer enhanced in the mainframe environment</u>.**  It is therefore <u>important for users to convert all existing MSW applications to the COW format in a non-mainframe environment</u>.
+**As of January 1, 2020, Mainframe-Specific Work Areas (MSWs) are no longer supported.**    **Also, as of Version 19.3, <u>COW Work Areas are no longer enhanced in the mainframe environment</u>.**  It is therefore <u>important for users to convert all existing MSW applications to the COW format in a non-mainframe environment</u>.

-User-written application programs and GBAT utilities that use the MSW format will continue to run for a period of time after January 1, 2020, but no technical support will be available.
-If an issue arises, users will not be able to call DCP for resolution.
+User-written application programs and GBAT utilities that use the MSW format may continue to run but no technical support will be available.  **If an MSW issue arises, users can no longer call DCP for resolution.**

 To assist users in the conversion to COW format: